 Measures the ratio between employees with less than two years of experience, known as rookies, and the total number of employees.

 To indicate the level of experience of the personnel, as this is an important driver of organizational performance and success.

-Moreover, accurate reporting for this KPI is dependent on a well maintained and real-time adjusted HR internal system for monitoring employee profile data, while targets depend on the organization’s stage of development and its HR strategy in terms of attracting fresh workforce and model them or attracting highly experienced talent.
+Moreover, accurate reporting for this KPI is dependent on a well-maintained and real-time adjusted HR internal system for monitoring employee profile data, while targets depend on the organization’s stage of development and its HR strategy in terms of attracting a fresh workforce and model them or attracting highly experienced talent.

 If you are interested in more Human Resources-related KPIs, smartKPIs.com subscriptions provide access to +500 KPI examples.
 Our dedicated Library contains relevant resources to improve your KPI practices, and if you want to further improve your knowledge, feel free to explore our latest publication – The Human Resources KPI Dictionary.